-Mild forms of repetitive childhood behaviors such as head banging, thumbsucking, nail biting, teeth grinding, and rocking or rhythmic movements that do not interfere with normal daily activities are not typically caused by an underlying disease.
+Mild forms of repetitive childhood behaviors such as head banging, thumbsucking, nail-biting, teeth grinding, and rocking or rhythmic movements that do not interfere with normal daily activities are not typically caused by an underlying disease.
 However, when the child has a hard time functioning in normal activities because of constant head banging, other diagnoses should be considered.
-According to recent guidelines from the Centers for Disease Control and Prevention, if head banging is also associated with worrisome signs such as not responding to being addressed by name, not pointing at objects, not making eye contact, or not engaging in pretend play with objects by 18 months old, the child should be evaluated for autism spectrum disorders or other developmental problems.
+According to recent guidelines from the Centers for Disease Control and Prevention, if head banging is also associated with worrisome signs such as not responding to being addressed by name, not pointing at objects, not making eye contact, or not engaging in pretend to play with objects by 18 months old, the child should be evaluated for autism spectrum disorders or other developmental problems.

 It’s important for parents to remember that isolated head banging is rarely associated with autism or other developmental problems and typically does not cause serious head injuries.
 As with most attention-seeking behaviors, the more openly concerned the parent becomes, the more frequently it occurs.
 If the child does not get a strong reaction from the parent, the behavior usually ends sooner than if the parent overreacts each time the head banging occurs.
 By waiting patiently, this unnerving behavior will likely soon be gone for good.

 - Journal of the American Academy of Child Psychiatry, Vol